turn/DataMine/doc/DataMine_IDL.md

 DataMine schema defines an interface description language (IDL) to describe the data structure in the DataMine storage.

 A schema is usually stored in the individual file.
-For instance, the file, [AUPConf.json](https://stash.turn.com/projects/DM/repos/aup2/browse/AUPConf.json) depicts the schema of *AUP*.
+For instance, the file, [SimpleSchema.json](../RecordBuffers/src/test/resources/SimpleSchema.json) depicts the schema of *simple_schema*.

 ## Elements